heytrav/introduction-to-ansible/OUTLINE.md

 Participants should be willing to use a Linux terminal.
 Any skill level is welcome, although the course is geared towards people with some exposure to using Linux servers.
-No previous experience with Ansible, other automation tools or the Cloud is necessary.
+No previous experience with Ansible, other automation tools or the cloud is necessary.